BaseMPSExpectationValue

 This function does not automatically add Jordan-Wigner strings!
 For correct handling of fermions, use

-- Returns
+- Returns:

 exp_val – The expectation value of the tensorproduct of the given onsite operators,

-<bra|operators[0]_{i0} operators[1]_{i0+1} ... |ket>
+<bra|operators[0]_{i0} operators[1]_{i0+1} ... |ket>.Warning

 The

-into account, which is non-trivial e.g. when you used apply_local_op with non-unitary operators.In contrast, the
+MPSEnvironmentvariant of this method takes the accumulated MPSnorminto account, which is non-trivial e.g. when you used apply_local_op with non-unitary operators.In contrast, the

 float/complex

-- correlation_function(ops1, ops2, sites1=None, sites2=None, opstr=None, str_on_first=True, hermitian=False, autoJW=True)[source]¶
+- correlation_function(ops1, ops2, sites1=None, sites2=None, opstr=None, str_on_first=True, hermitian=False, autoJW=True)[source]

-Correlation function
+Correlation function of single-site operators.

-of single site operators, sandwiched between bra and ket.
-For examples the contraction for a two-site operator on site i would look like:| .--S--B[i]--B[i+1]--...--B[j]---. | | | | | | | | | | op2 | | LP[i] | | | RP[j] | | op1 | | | | | | | | | | .--S--B*[i]-B*[i+1]-...--B*[j]--.
+| .--S--B[i]--B[i+1]--...--B[j]---. | | | | | | | | | | op2 | | LP[i] | | | RP[j] | | op1 | | | | | | | | | | .--S--B*[i]-B*[i+1]-...--B*[j]--.

 Onsite terms are taken in the order

-, it calculates:| for i < j for i > j | | .--S--B[i]---B[i+1]--...- B[j]---. .--S--B[j]---B[j+1]--...- B[i]---. | | | | | | | | | | | | | opstr opstr op2 | | op2 | | | | LP[i] | | | RP[j] LP[j] | | | RP[i] | | op1 | | | | opstr opstr op1 | | | | | | | | | | | | | .--S--B*[i]--B*[i+1]-...- B*[j]--. .--S--B*[j]--B*[j+1]-...- B*[i]--.
+<psi | op1 op2 | psi>.
+If opstr is given andstr_on_first=True, it calculates:| for i < j for i > j | | .--S--B[i]---B[i+1]--...- B[j]---. .--S--B[j]---B[j+1]--...- B[i]---. | | | | | | | | | | | | | opstr opstr op2 | | op2 | | | | LP[i] | | | RP[j] LP[j] | | | RP[i] | | op1 | | | | opstr opstr op1 | | | | | | | | | | | | | .--S--B*[i]--B*[i+1]-...- B*[j]--. .--S--B*[j]--B*[j+1]-...- B*[i]--.

 For